rgvxlens/Braswell-EDGAR-Linux-Fixes/README.md

 3. Select your sound card (chtrt5650 for me)
 4. Press right arrow key once to move to Headphone Channel
 5. Press "m" to unmute it and the ESC key to save these changes.

+## Keyboard (multimedia media keys - top row)
+All thanks to [optio50](https://github.com/optio50/ChromeBook-Keyboard-xkb) for the fix.
+Your basic keyboard keys should already be working good other than the exception of the top multimedia keys.
+To use the keys the same way they work under ChromeOS on your Ubuntu-based distro, follow the below steps.
+## Installation
+1. Navigate to /usr/share/X11 folder.
+2. Rename the "xkb" folder to "xkb.old"
+3. Download the xkb.zip file from [here] (https://github.com/rgvxlens/EDGAR-Linux-Audio-Fix/blob/master/xkb.zip) and unzip in the same folder i.e. /usr/share/X11.
+4. Reboot your laptop.
+5. In your distro's keyboard settings, you should have new settings for Chromebook (Google - Chromebooks).